sakshi006/Book-Recommedation/README.md

 A website made using ReactJS.
-Gives brief description about the books of different genures.

 The code is on Codesandbox : https://codesandbox.io/s/flag-interpreter-cxojb